Building an Open AIBOM Standard in the Wild: Conclusion

 \section{Conclusion}

-Our experience demonstrates that Action Research can serve as a powerful framework for guiding standardization efforts in fast-moving, multi-stakeholder domains.
+Our experience establishes Action Research as a robust framework for standardisation in dynamic, multi-stakeholder domains.
 By structuring the development of \AIBOM{} specification around iterative diagnose-design-evaluate-reflect cycles, we showed how open collaboration, continuous feedback, and evidence-based iteration can transform fragmented community efforts into a coherent, widely applicable standard.
 The lessons distilled from this process provide a blueprint for future initiatives like our evolution of \AIBOM{} specification in SPDX 3.1.
-Looking ahead, we envision AR-driven approaches playing a central role in shaping agile, trustworthy standards that evolve alongside the technologies they aim to govern.
+Looking ahead, we envision AR-driven approaches playing a central role in shaping agile standards that evolve alongside the technologies they govern.

-\head{Acknowledgements} The participation of Arthit Suriyawongkul in the WG is made possible through the financial support of Taighde Éireann – Research Ireland under Grant number 18/CRT/6224 (Research Ireland Centre for Research Training in Digitally-Enhanced Reality (d-real)).
-We express our sincere gratitude to Helen Oakley and Rhea Michael Anthony for detailing the validation they conducted with our \AIBOM{} framework in their industrial setting, as reported in Section~\ref{sec:industry_validation}.
-Furthermore, we would like to thanks Prof. Daniel M. German and Prof. Zhen Ming (Jack) Jiang for their valuable feedback and mentoring.
-Finally, we would also like to acknowledge the valuable contribution of all the members who participated in our SPDX AI and Dataset Working Group meetings.
+\head{Acknowledgements} We thank Helen Oakley and Rhea Michael Anthony for the industrial validation in Section~\ref{sec:industry_validation}; Prof. Daniel M. German and Prof. Zhen Ming (Jack) Jiang for their mentoring; and the members of the SPDX AI and Dataset Working Group for their contributions and feedback.
+Arthit Suriyawongkul's contribution to the WG is made possible through the financial support of Taighde Éireann – Research Ireland under Grant number 18/CRT/6224 (Research Ireland Centre for Research Training in Digitally-Enhanced Reality (d-real)).

 \head{Disclaimer} Generative AI tools were used for copy-editing and table formatting.
 All experiments, analysis, and writing were performed by the authors, who thoroughly reviewed the content.
 This complies with IEEE and ACM policies on AI use in publications.